Faculty & Staff

 Derek H. Kauanoe ‘08 is a proud graduate of the William S. Richardson School of Law, where he joined the faculty in August 2022 as an Assistant Professor of Law.
 Professor Kauanoe teaches courses on torts, federal Indian law, and legal writing.

 Professor Kauanoe’s work has focused on Native Hawaiians and Indigenous communities.
 He served as a Ka Huli Ao Post-J.D.
 Community Outreach Fellow after law school.
 He became a faculty specialist with Ka Huli Ao Center for Excellence in Native Hawaiian Law in 2010.
 In 2014, Professor Kauanoe was selected to coordinate the Office of Hawaiian Affairs’ Native Hawaiian self-determination and self-governance efforts as its Governance Manager.
 He also co-taught federal Indian law with Professor (Emerita) Melody MacKenzie (inaugural Director of Ka Huli Ao) over the course of two years.
-Subsequently, he enrolled in the Indigenous Peoples Law and Policy program at the University of Arizona.
+Subsequently, he enrolled in the Indigenous Peoples Law and Policy Program at the University of Arizona, James E. Rogers College of Law.
 While enrolled as a graduate law student there, he also became a Teaching Fellow in the Bachelor of Art in Law program with sections of students in common law contracts, torts, and real property.
-He also served as the interim Tribal Justice Clinic Director for the Indigenous Peoples Law and Policy program and became a Professor of Practice.
+He also served as the interim Tribal Justice Clinic Director for the Indigenous Peoples Law and Policy Program and became a Professor of Practice.
 As the interim Tribal Justice Clinic Director, Professor Kauanoe worked closely with J.D. students pursuing the Indigenous Peoples Law and Policy certificate while coordinating clinic projects.
+He served as a Special Prosecutor for a local-area tribe and drafted a proposed Evidence Code for another tribe.
 Professor Kauanoe also developed the Tribal Criminal Law and Procedure (undergraduate and Master of Legal Studies) courses.

 Professor Kauanoe was an active law student at the William S. Richardson School of Law.
 He served as an ʻAhahui O Hawaiʻi Alakaʻi and developed an LSAT preparation course to support Native Hawaiian applicants (and others from underserved and underrepresented communities).
 He was also a member, and captain, of the Native American Moot Court Team.
 Professor Kauanoe and his team partner Edward Hu (’08) received the Second Place Best Advocates award at the Sixteenth Annual National Native American Law Students Annual Moot Court Competition.
 Professor Kauanoe was also a staff editor for the Asian-Pacific Law and Policy Journal.